coreos/docs/etcd/etcd-live-http-to-https-migration.md

 etcdctl member update 81901418ed658b78 https://172.16.0.101:2380
 ```

-You have to run each generated command on one of the member nodes and check etcd cluster health:
+You have to run generated commands **except last one** on one of the member nodes and check etcd cluster health:

 ```sh
 etcdctl member list
 etcdctl cluster-health
 ```

+**NOTE**: We will change URL for the last etcd member once we finish final step.
+This will help to avoid etcd proxy misconfiguration.

 If everything is ok we are ready to configure etcd members to use secure client URLs.